wso2/docs-ei/en/micro-integrator/docs/references/connectors/file-connector/file-connector-example.md

     </information>
     </test>
     ```
-    **Note**: When you configuring this `source` parameter in Windows operating system you need to set this property shown as `<source>C:\\Users\Kasun\Desktop\Salesforcebulk-connector\create.txt</source>`.

 2. Invoke the API as shown below using the curl command.

+    !!!
+Info
         Curl Application can be downloaded from [here](https://curl.haxx.se/download.html).

     ```bash
     curl -H "Content-Type: application/xml" --request POST --data @body.json http://10.100.5.136:8290/fileconnector/create
     ```

-3. Note that you will get the same message at the first invocation as the response.
-Check the file system to verify that the CSV file has been created.
+3. Check the file system to verify that the CSV file has been created.

     <img src="../../../../assets/img/connectors/filecon21.png" title="file creation result" width="800" alt="file creation result"/>

-4. If you invoke again with a different set of employees, they will get appended to the same file, and as the response you will get all the employees (with employees that were added using the previous message).
+4. If you invoke the API again with a different set of employees, the new employees will get appended to the same file.
+The response you receive will include all the employees that were added from both messages.

-In this example file connector was to create a file, write to a file and read a file.
-Blending these capabilities together with other powerful message manipulation features of WSO2 EI, we could come up with a working scenario in minutes.
-File connector has many more functionalities.
-Please read the File Connector reference guide for more information.
+In this example, the File connector was used to create a file, write to a file, and to read a file.
+By blending these capabilities together with other powerful message manipulation features of WSO2 EI, it is possible to define a working scenario in minutes.
+The File connector has many more functionalities.
+Refer the [File Connector reference guide](file-connector-config.md) for more information.

 ## What's Next